abhinavsingh/proxy.py/README.md

                         Default: proxy.http.HttpProtocolHandler.
 Work klass to
                         use for work execution.
   --pid-file PID_FILE   Default: None.
 Save "parent" process ID to a file.
+  --openssl OPENSSL     Default: openssl.
+Path to openssl binary.
+By default,
+                        assumption is that openssl is in your PATH.
   --enable-proxy-protocol
                         Default: False.
 If used, will enable proxy protocol.
                         Only version 1 is currently supported.